fastn-community/header-template/README1.md

 # Header Component

-The **Business Card Component** is a simple and customizable way to display business card information within your `fastn` pacakge.
+The **Header Component** is a simple and customizable way to display business card information within your `fastn` pacakge.
 With just a few lines of code, you can showcase your contact details, company information, even include a logo and others.